 The Essence of Ballet

-Nikolaj Hübbe poetically describes three important events in his life as a ballet dancer and as Artistic Director of the Royal Danish Ballet.
-Erik Aschengreen tells the story of his lifelong fascination with and love for the ballet and how he made ballet his profession.
-Lars Schwander, the founder of Fotografisk Center, describes the art of photography and ballet and how Ingrid Bugge’s photographs occupy a space in between the two.
-As an appendix Ingrid Bugge tells about her encounter with the ballet and about the artistic process behind the art project.
+Nikolaj Hübbe poetically describes three important events in his life.
+Especially, his experiences as a ballet dancer and Artistic Director of the Royal Danish Ballet.
+Erik Aschengreen tells the story of his lifelong fascination with and love for ballet.
+In particular how he made ballet his profession.
+Lars Schwander, the founder of Fotografisk Center describes the art of photography and ballet.
+And how Bugge’s photographs occupy a space in between the two.
+Furthermore, Ingrid Bugge tells about her encounter with the ballet as well as the artistic process behind the art project.

 Format: 34 x 30 cm

 Hardcover with an extra plastic cover

 Go behind the process of the Art project The Essence of Ballet with this interactive multi-touch ebook.
 Through explanatory videos, texts and images you will get to the finest detail of Ingrid Bugge’s photographs.
 Bugge made these photographs in 2012 and 2013 at The Royal Danish Ballet.

 Delve into the details of the photographs, learn about some of The Royal Danish Ballets many stories.
 And listen in on how Bugge made the Photographs.
 This is a unique chance to discover the art-project come to life.
 From the very beginning to Ingrid’s finished photographic collages.